Mary Ann Green (1853-1918), Frederick Rowland (1854-1881) and Daniel Robert Beales 1852-1909).

 Mary Ann Green was born on 13 January and baptised on 17 April 1853 at St Nicholas’s Church, Great Yarmouth, to parents William Mark Green and Elizabeth Maria Symonds.
 Her first husband would drown in a notorious autumn storm.

 She married Frederick Rowland on 14 August 1875 at St Nicholas’s Church and spent the next few years living the life of a fisherman’s wife.
-Frederick had been born on 31 October 1854 in Great Baddow, Essex, and was baptised at St Mary’s Church in the village on 3 February the following year.
+Frederick had been born on 31 October 1854 in Great Baddow, Essex, to parents Frederick and Elia Rowland, and was baptised at St Mary’s Church in the village on 3 February the following year.
 On the night of the 1871 census he was already working as an apprentice at sea, serving on the Ringleader out of Yarmouth.
-The couple had at least two children, while the 1881 census showed him as Master of the vessel Pirate.
+The couple had at least three children and the 1881 Census showed Mary Ann at home with them in Exmouth Road, Great Yarmouth.
+The same census showed Frederick at sea as Master of the vessel Pirate.

-Just months later, on 14 October, Frederick drowned along with the crew of the Mary Ann Matilda in violent storms that swept across the North Sea.
+Just months later, on 14 October 1881, Frederick drowned on the vessel Mary Ann Matilda in violent storms that swept across the North Sea.
 His crew drowned with him – 42-year-old mate James Bishop, seamen Robert Spooner (23), Henry Knight (27) and George Robinson (19) and 16-year-old ‘boy’ Alfred Gooding.
 The storm cost the lives of people across Britain and caused considerable damage inland and on the coast as it swept through.
 As far as Norfolk was concerned, the Norwich Mercury of 26 October headline read ‘Nine fishing luggers and three smacks missing with about 120 men”.
 I cannot find a final tally of dead and injured but the paper reported that in the days after the Great Yarmouth disaster “several boats put in with the loss of one or more hands, while the destruction of nets and gear was pretty general through the fleet”.

 The Mercury reported that a number of luggers involved in the drift or herring fishery were lost, probably each with a crew of 10 or 11 men.
 Frederick’s vessel, the Mary Ann Matilda, was listed as one of the missing smacks that would’ve been employed as trawlers.

 Mary Ann must have received compensation but it was difficult for a single woman to live without the support of a male income earner back then.
-So, on 31 January 1887 she married Daniel Robert Beales at the parish church in Great Yarmouth.
-He’d been born locally in 1852 and went on to work as a fishmonger in Bermondsey, London, before returning home and working as a shipwright, his occupation at the time of his marriage.
+So, on 31 January 1887, she married Daniel Robert Beales at the parish church in Great Yarmouth.
+He’d been born locally in 1852 and went to work as a fishmonger in Bermondsey, London, before returning to Great Yarmouth to work as a shipwright, his occupation at the time of the marriage.
 The couple had at least four children.
 In 1891 the family were in Victoria Road, Yarmouth and Daniel was described as a boat owner.
-Ten years later the census showed them living in Credon Road, Plaistow, with Daniel working again as a shipwright, perhaps in the London docks.
-He died on 16 December 1909.
+Ten years later the census showed them living in Credon Road, Plaistow, Essex, with Daniel working again as a shipwright, perhaps in the London docks.
+He died on 16 December 1909 (Yarmouth Independent 25 December 1909).
 The 1911 census showed Mary still living in Credon Road with her son Daniel, a clerk to a grocer, and daughter Hilda, but she died there in 1918.

 Mary Ann and Frederick’s children were:

-• Alice Mary Maud Rowland (1879-1972).
-Alice worked for a time as a milliner but then married Chelsea-born Alfred Robert Parker, an advertising and publicity clerk.
-They and a son Leslie and lived in Ilford, Essex, for many years.
-Her death was registered in Ashford, Kent.
-Alfred and died in 1940.
+- Alice Mary Maud Rowland (1879-1972).
+Born and baptised in Great Yarmouth, Alice was working as a milliner when the family were living in Plaistow at the 1901 Census.
+She married Londoner Alfred Robert Parker, an advertising and publicity agent, in Plaistow in 1906.
+They and their son Leslie lived in Ilford, Essex, for many years.
+Alfred died there in 1940.
+Alice’s death was registered in Ashford, Kent, in 1972.

-• Frederick Charles Rowland (1880-1926).
-The 1901 census showed Frederick (pictured here) working as a steam engine maker but he then became a marine engineer and various records show him crossing the Atlantic on several vessels, including the Lusitania in 1914.
+- Frederick Charles Rowland (1880-1926).
+Born and baptised in Great Yarmouth, the 1901 census showed Frederick (pictured here) working as a steam engine maker but he then became a marine engineer and various records showed him crossing the Atlantic on several vessels, including the Lusitania in 1914.
 His merchant seaman record for 1918 described him as a chief engineer.
 He was 3rd engineer on the SS Mottisfont out of Falmouth in Cornwall on the night of the 1921 census.
 Frederick died in June 1926 on board the Empress of France at Southampton as a result of shock brought on by suffering severe scalds.
 He was acting as 4th engineer at the time and his home address was given as Southend in Essex.
 Frederick was married but I’ve yet to find a record.

 Mary Ann and Daniel’s children were:

-• Daniel Robert Beales (1888-1982).
-Born in Great Yarmouth, he was working as a grocer’s clerk in West Ham by the 1911 Census.
-He served in the First World War from 1915 as a private in the Royal Army Medical Corps and by 1939 was living in Ilford, Essex, working as builder’s clerk.
-He married Gladys Mary Yorke of Streatham in 1943 and lived until 1982.
+- Daniel Robert Beales (1888-1982).
+Born in Great Yarmouth, he was working as a grocer’s clerk and living in Plaistow by the 1911 Census.
+He served in the First World War from 1915 as a private in the Royal Army Medical Corps and in 1921 was living with his sister Hilda’s family, employed as a clerk and bookkeeper.
+By 1939 he was living in Ilford, Essex, working as builder’s clerk.
+He married Gladys Mary Yorke of Streatham in 1943 and lived until 1982, his death registered in the London suburb of Richmond.
+Gladys died the same year